-Use the tabs 1-10 above to read our Top Ten Messages on Intestinal Worms for children to learn and share.
+Use the message tabs to the left to read our Top Ten Messages on Intestinal Worms for children to learn and share.
 Scroll down to see ideas on what children can do to understand, find out more, take action and reflect on this topic.

 MAKE our own Intestinal Worms Messages using our own words in our own language!

 LEARN these messages so we never forget them!

 SHARE these messages with other children and our families!

 USE ‘vote with your feet’ to take our quiz and find out how much you know about worms.

 WATCH the video about Schistomaisis and find out more about worms in dirty water.